SodaShikenn/NLP-NER/README.md

 A typical BiLSTM-CRF model for medical NER tasks in Chinese.
+/n
-The datasets come from a competiion named “瑞金MCC2018-NER”.
+The datasets come from a competition named “瑞金MCC2018-NER”.